ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/07-comparison.md

 ## Comparison of linked lists vs dynamic arrays

 ::: TODO
+- Prio 1: rewrite
-- should this be here or after the general lists section?
+    - now this is written as if general lists have been introduced, but not stacks/queues
+    - "we will look at stacks and queues later"
-   - if here, we must change the discussion about lists to stacks/queues
+- Prio 1: move some parts to the section about general lists
-- compare linked lists with arrays: no random access, but easy to insert (if we have a pointer)
 :::

 ### Stacks